Deaf and Hard of Hearing Program Resources

 • Look at the student, not the interpreter, when talking.

-• Speak directly to the student, using first person language.
-Ask, “do you have a question,” rather than “does she have a question.”
+• Speak directly to the student, using first-person language.
+Ask, “Do you have a question?” rather than “Does she have a question?”

 • Speak naturally.
 The interpreter will ask you for clarification or for you to slow down if needed.
 The interpreter will lag behind you a few words in order to hear a complete thought before signing it.